 2 – Are you hungry or just bored?

-I am constantly asking myself this question.
+I am continuously asking myself this question.
 One of the many bad habits I made was to eat out of pure boredom.
 This was one of the main causes of my weight gain.
 So I now eat when I am hungry like actually hungry not peckish or bored.
 This has helped me lose weight because my intake has reduced quite a lot.
 So much so that my parents think that I am starving myself.
 Which I am not, I can’t live without food.

 3 – What are you craving exactly